How You Doin’, Sugah?

 In one of the few positives I will afford to the game, each track is at least cosmetically unique based on the cities it is meant to connect / transpire in.
 New Orleans, for example, will take you through some appropriately swampy bayous, before transitioning into the arid dunes of Corpus Christi.
 That being said, the track you’ll end up seeing the most of is “Ft.
 Lauderdale to Jacksonville,” as it marks the beginning of each and every one of the six Roadtrips (as well as the end of the third, where you simply drive it in reverse to end your round trip), which is also unfortunately the most simple / plain of all the tracks in the game.
 Be prepared to be welcomed to Jacksonville more times than if you were to land a flight in Jacksonville International Airport.

 Now, I personally think it’s a bit silly to rag on fifth-generation console games for their “primitive graphics” or whatever it is cynical reviewers like to do.
 But considering this is a post-PS2 released game, having been developed with the benefit of all the programmer secrets of the PlayStation having been discovered and shared, it really isn’t much of a looker.
-There’s a lack of sideline spectators to cheer and jeer you on your travels (save for a small assortment of farm animals in the Atlanta-adjacent stages), shrubbery consists of repeated single-directional sprites, cars generally consist of very low polycount,*** and the draw distance isn’t all that hot.
-At the very least, it all serves to keep the framerate nice and steady enough.
-All in all, I have certainly seen worse racing games running on the PlayStation hardware, and we may very well cover some of them on this site one day.
+There’s a lack of sideline spectators to cheer and jeer you on your travels (save for a small assortment of farm animals in the Atlanta-adjacent stages), shrubbery consists of repeated single-directional sprites, cars generally consist of very low polycount,*** and the draw distance is honestly kind of abysmal?
+At the very least, it all serves to keep the framerate nice and steady enough, which it damn well better be given the lack of graphical detail and polish.

 What really pushes the presentation over the edge for me is the lack of any sort of unique style: It simply attempts to present itself in a “pseudo-realistic” manner, with standard cars and tracks grounded in boring old reality.
 That’s fine for a Gran Turismo or other proper racing simulator or what have you, but this is a Hooters-branded video game!
 Their company slogan is “Delightfully Tacky, Yet Unrefined!”
 The cars should have painted hideous shades of white and orange to match the Hooters uniform, and decaled with scantily-clad babes.
 There should’ve been animated girls with huge boobs jumping up and down on the sides of the road to cheer you on.
 Hell, it could’ve have a cartoon owl serving like a Mario Kart Lakitu to fly in front of you and tell you when you’re driving in the wrong direction.
 I’m not saying this is an aesthetic I’m particularly eager to see realized, but it would have at least given the game something to make it distinct.